Enry99/xsorb/README.md

 `python3 -m pip install -r requirements.txt`

-Xsorb is interfaced with Quantum Espresso to perform the DFT calculations.
-It is, therefore, necessary to compile and install the `pw.x` executable before launching the calculations.
+Xsorb is interfaced with Quantum Espresso and VASP to perform the DFT calculations.
+It is, therefore, necessary to compile and install the corresponding executable before launching the calculations.

 After the installation, the program works through a command-line interface (CLI) by running: